IMAGINARY/InnovationGenerator/README.md

 - `fallbackLanguage`: The language to fall back to if the selected word is not available in the current language.
 - `languageButton`: If not set to `false` and there are multiple languages, display a button to cycle through the languages.
 - `theme`: Name of the theme to use.
 Themes are loaded from the `themes` directory.
 The extension `.css` is appended.
 E.g. the theme `default` is requested from `./themes/default.css`.
+- `html`: Whether to interpret the words as HTML, not plain text (default is `false`).
+This is useful for themes that use HTML markup to style the words.

 #### Adding words